GoogleCloudPlatform/professional-services/README.md

 Basic configuration changes necessary when running the pipeline are discussed with the pipeline running instructions below.

-TODO: Make sure all config changes are detailed in the running steps, and make sure this section is correct.

 We recommend making a separate copy of the configuration when you have to change configuration parameters.
 All pipeline steps are run with the config file as a command line option, and using separate copies makes tracking different pipeline runs more manageable.

 The main sections of the configuration are: